 This can cut labor costs, since the pay rate for concrete pourers is less than steel workers.
 In addition, without the constraints of large internal girders, architects can design office buildings with more desirable features like higher ceilings and exposed, architectural concrete.

-Control flow concrete is a segregation-resistant mix that can have both high compressive strength and high passing ability, meaning it discharges quickly and can be placed more easily than conventional slump concrete.
-This new type of concrete provides architects more freedom in the design of complex structures, since the concrete can more easily flow into hard to reach areas and around complex support systems.
+Control flow concrete is a new concrete innovation that bridges the gap between self-consolidating concrete (SCC) and conventional concrete.
+The segregation-resistant mix can have both high compressive strength and high passing ability, meaning it discharges quickly and can be placed more easily than conventional slump concrete.
+This new type of ready mix concrete provides architects more freedom in the design of complex structures, since the concrete can more easily flow into hard to reach areas and around complex support systems.

 For high rise buildings, it’s advantageous to use this control flow concrete because it takes far less labor to place and finish.
 In addition, it’s safer for the concrete finishers, because it readily flows and requires less vibration.
 Control flow concrete is also optimal for use in steel/concrete core wall systems because it will readily flow across long distances and around steel spacing ties.